Art at Glyndebourne

 As well as artists, Glyndebourne has also worked in association with galleries and curators, including a two year partnership between 2015-2017 with world-renowned contemporary art gallery, White Cube.
 During this time, London-based architectural studio Carmody Groarke created a temporary structure on site that housed temporary exhibitions of works by Georg Baselitz (2015), Raqib Shaw (2016) and Rachel Kneebone (2017).

 The gardens and walkways of the theatre building have always been home to sculpture and numerous leading sculptors have had works exhibited on-site, including Peter Randall-Page, Tony Cragg, Barry Flanagan, Anthony Gormley, Lucy Unwin, Nick Hornby and Nicholas Hare.
-Alongside temporary installations, the grounds are also graced with Nic Fiddian-Green’s Horse at Water, acquire by Glyndebourne in 2011 and Draped Reclining Woman (1957-8) by the pioneering 20th-century sculptor Henry Moore, which has been on long-term loan from the Tate since 1994.
+Alongside temporary installations, the grounds are also graced with Nic Fiddian-Green’s Fire, acquire by Glyndebourne in 2011 and Draped Reclining Woman (1957-8) by the pioneering 20th-century sculptor Henry Moore, which has been on long-term loan from the Tate since 1994.